Research

 To the Depths of the Sunk Cost: Experiments Revisiting the Elusive Effect (with George Beknazar-Yuzbashev and Mateusz Stalinski)

 Abstract: Despite being often discussed both in practice and academic circles, the sunk cost effect remains empirically elusive.
-Our model based on reference point dependence suggests that the traditional way of testing it by assigning discounts may not produce the desired effect.
-Instead, we evaluate it across the gain-loss divide by randomizing the price (low, medium, or high) of a ticket to enter a real-effort task and observing its effect on playtime.
-Despite a strong intervention – we vary the sunk cost by $2 for a 14-minute task and the sample size of N=1,806, we find only a small effect (0.09 SD or 1.1 minutes).
-We further explore the economic applications of the sunk cost effect in a field experiment on YouTube in which we randomize whether the time until a pre-video ad becomes skippable is shortened (0 s), default (5 s), or extended (10 s).
-We report two results.
-First, the intervention had an insignificant effect on video engagement (the time spent following the ad segment).
-Second, we detect a sizeable negative effect on the extensive margin more users left before the video started in the extended treatment (5.3 pp. difference relative to the shortened treatment).
-Taking the results of both studies together, we offer a cautionary tale that applying even the most intuitive behavioral effects in policy settings might prove challenging.
+Our model based on reference point dependence suggests that the traditional way of testing itby assigning discountsmay not produce the desired effect.
+Motivated by this, we evaluate it across the gain-loss divide in two pre-registered experiments.
+In an online study, we randomize the price (low, medium, or high) of a ticket to enter a real-effort task and observe its effect on play time.
+Despite varying the sunk cost by $2 for a 14-minute task and the sample size of N=1,806, we detect only a small effect (0.09 SD or 1.1 minutes).
+We further explore the economic applications of the effect in a field experiment on YouTube with N=11,328 videos in which we randomize whether the time until a pre-video ad becomes skippable is shortened (0 s), default (5 s), or extended (10 s).
+The intervention has an overall insignificant effect on video engagement.
+This is driven by a sizable negative effect on the extensive margin, a channel which is not present in the online study.
+Specifically, more users leave before the video starts in the extended treatment (5.2 pp. or 28% more relative to the shortened treatment).
+Taking the results of both studies together, we offer a cautionary tale that applying even the most intuitive behavioral effects in policy settings can prove challenging.

 Work in Progress: